 Your bills are first sent to your insurance company.
 You will receive an Explanation of Benefits (EOB) from your insurer, and information or balances from Van Diest Medical Center or your doctors.
 It is very important we have all your correct insurance information.
 If you want to speak to someone about your insurance or your bill, call our Financial Counselor at 515-832-7716.

-Van Diest Medical Center Medical Center has a Charity Care program for those below the 225% of the federal poverty level or on state or federal assistance.
+Van Diest Medical Center Medical Center has a Financial Assistance Program for those below the 225% of the federal poverty level or on state or federal assistance.
 For questions, please call our Financial Counselor at 515-832-7716.

 To schedule an appointment with your physician, or any provider listed, please call 515.832.7800.
 Appointment scheduling is also available through the Healthlife Patient Portal.
 However; urgent or emergent needs should not go through the patient portal.
 For assistance in Spanish, please dial 515.832.7721.